badola/blog/cpp/if_you_see_cut_paste.md

 > A programmer without rotate is like a handyman without a screwdriver.
 > It is quite surprising how few people know about rotate and how few know why and how to use it.
 >
+> Reverse, rotate and random shuffle are the most important examples of index-based permutations, that is, permutations that rearrange a sequence according to the original position of the elements without any consideration for their values.
+>
 > Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 19.
 Rotate)

-> Reverse, rotate and random shuffle are the most important examples of index-based permutations, that is, permutations that rearrange a sequence according to the original position of the elements without any consideration for their values.
->
-> Alexander Stepanov (http://stepanovpapers.com/notes.pdf, Lecture 20.
-Partition)

-In this article we would try to bring
+In this article we would introduce a simple trick to identify when rotate can be useful and how to use it.

+Unfortunately the return value was not returned by `std::rotate` until C++11.

+    template< class ForwardIt >
+    void rotate( ForwardIt first, ForwardIt n_first, ForwardIt last );      // (until C++11)

+    template< class ForwardIt >
+    ForwardIt rotate( ForwardIt first, ForwardIt n_first, ForwardIt last ); // (since C++11)

+ > I also observed that in many cases when I used rotate I would immediately need to compute the position of the new rotation point, that is, the position where the beginning of the first sub-range ended.
+Assuming that we are dealing with random-access iterators, after rotate(f, m, l), I would frequently need f + (l – m).
+Computing it for random-access iterators is trivial, but it is really slow for linked structures.
+By the way, if we return such an iterator we obtain that rotate(f, rotate(f, m, l), l) is an identity permutation.
+While we cannot use it as a definite proof, the existence of such a property makes me comfortable that we are on the right path.
+Because of this property, I will call m the old rotation point and the result of rotate – the new rotation point.

 The one-liner to remember `std::rotate` is :
 > If you see cut-paste, it is std::rotate.